Malivil/TTT-Randomat-20/README.md

 - Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Ransomat" event
 - Lewis of the Yogscast for the idea for the "Detraitor" event and the concept of events starting in secret
 - [Guardian954](https://steamcommunity.com/id/guardianreborn) for the initial "Communism!
 Time to learn how to share..." event
-- [Mattyp92](https://steamcommunity.com/id/mattyp92) for converting Communism for use with "Custom Roles for TTT" instead of "Town of Terror", for the "I don't think you realise the gravity of the situation." event, for the "Ransomat" event and for the idea for the "Betrayed" and "Clownin' Around" events
+- [Mattyp92](https://steamcommunity.com/id/mattyp92) for converting Communism for use with "Custom Roles for TTT" instead of "Town of Terror", for the "I don't think you realise the gravity of the situation." event, for the "Ransomat" event, and for the idea for the "Betrayed" and "Clownin' Around" events
 - [The Stig](https://steamcommunity.com/id/The-Stig-294) for the idea of adding a round time ConVar to the "Prop Hunt" event and for the idea (and code) for the "Fog of War" event
 - [Freepik](https://www.flaticon.com/authors/freepik) for the "Cut" and "Stones" images used in the "Rock, Paper, Scissors" event
 - [Pixel perfect](https://www.flaticon.com/authors/pixel-perfect) for the "Copy" image used in the "Rock, Paper, Scissors" event